 Self Investment for Private Walks Private group walks: $45 per person (3-9 participants); $35 per person (10-19 participants); $25 per person (20+) Private single or couple walk (1-2 persons): $120.

 Walks are 2.5 to 3 three hours in duration.

-For those individuals who are interested in a walk but are in need of financial assistance please contact us.
+For those individuals who are interested in a walk but are in need of financial assistance please contact me.

 What Happens on a Forest Bathing Walk?

 Forest bathing walks are not a naturalist walk or a hike.
 There is no plant or animal identification, and no agenda.
 Walks move slowly over a gentle landscape and are usually 1 km or less in length.
 For this reason the practice of forest therapy is accessible to people of all fitness levels, ages and abilities.
-Our walks are typically between two and three hours in length.
-Peter and Kelly will offer you a series of invitations to open-up your senses and become deeply immersed in your surroundings.
+Walks are typically between two and three hours in length.
+Kelly will offer you a series of invitations to open-up your senses and become deeply immersed in your surroundings.
 Invitations are a method that guides use to help participants find their connection with the natural world and the healing powers of the forest.
-We help participants to slow down, become more mindful and assist in creating a deeper connection with self, others, and nature beings.
+Guides help participants to slow down, become more mindful and assist in creating a deeper connection with self, others, and nature beings.
 Your experience will always be personal to you, and invitations are just suggestions to help you interact with the forest in a unique way.
 All guided forest therapy walks are then concluded with the sharing of tea brewed from local plants, and healthy snacks.
 This final offering further strengthens our sense of community and connection.

 Benefits of Regular Forest Therapy Walks: